joela03/Movie-API-PYTHON-SQL/README.md

 - [License](#license)

 ## Project Overview
-The **Movie API** is a simple RESTful API built with Python and PostgreSQL that allows users to manage a movie database.
-Users can add, update, delete, and retrieve movies and related information such as movie title, genre, and ratings.
-This project is an excellent example of how Python can be used to build a backend API while leveraging a relational database to store and query data.
+The **Movie API** is designed to showcase strong SQL and data management skills through the use of PostgreSQL as the primary database.
+This project provides a RESTful API that allows users to perform various operations on movie data, with a heavy emphasis on database interactions.

+The main purpose of this project is to demonstrate efficient database querying, schema design, and data manipulation using SQL.
+It involves complex SQL operations such as joins, filtering, and aggregations, which are essential for data analytics and business intelligence.

+This project highlights:
+- **SQL Optimization**: Efficiently designed queries for retrieving movie data, including sorting, filtering, and aggregations.
+- **Data Management**: Using SQL to handle CRUD (Create, Read, Update, Delete) operations on the movie dataset.
+- **Schema Design**: An optimized relational database schema for storing movie details and user ratings, ensuring normalization and integrity.
+- **PostgreSQL Functions and Indexing**: Use of SQL functions and indexing to improve performance, especially for large datasets.

+Whether you're interested in data analysis, data science, or backend development, this project showcases practical SQL skills that are critical for managing and analyzing data.

 ## Features
 - Add new movies with details (title, genre, release date, etc.).